ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 .. caution::

-    PyGeometry is hosted in a private PyPI repository.
+    PyAnsys Geometry is hosted in a private PyPI repository.
 You must provide the following index URL to the private PyPI repository:

     ``https://pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/simple/``